The Effects of Instagram Removing Likes

 In June of this year, Instagram began testing its new “like-less” platform in seven countries (New Zealand, Japan, Italy, Ireland, Brazil, Canada, and Italy).
 What does that mean, “like-less?”
-It means that Instagram posts will no longer showcase the number of likes they garner.
+And why did Instagram remove likes in the first place?
+It means that Instagram posts will no longer showcase the number of Instagram likes they garner.

-In other words, the average viewer won’t be able to see—externally—how much attention a certain post received.
-This new update has posed a concern for those involved in influencer marketing.
+In other words, the average viewer won’t be able to see-externally-how much attention a certain post received.
+This new update has posed a concern for those involved in an influencer agency or influencer marketing.
+If you are an Instagram user yourself, you may have already noticed these hidden likes on your feed.
+Luckily, our digital marketing agency has remained on top of this update and is here to help!

 Why Would Instagram Remove Like Visibility?